 maintaining subject knowledge in English Language and Literature

 delivering Literature at Key Stage 3, 4 and 5

 supporting Post-16 English teaching

-Trainees will have experience in at least two secondary or primary schools (depending on phase) and have the opportunity to immerse themselves in school life, participating in extra-curricular activities, parent meetings, and cross-curricular events.
+Trainees will have experience in at least two secondary or primary schools (depending on phase and potential Covid restrictions) and have the opportunity to immerse themselves in school life, participating in extra-curricular activities, parent meetings, and cross-curricular events.
 Trainees, also get the chance to spend some time working with children with special educational needs.

 All programmes lead to QTS and PGCE status, including the award of 90 CATS credits towards Master’s accreditation, upon meeting the assessment criteria, specified by the University of Warwick.